growthcharts/james/README.md

 ## Deprecation note

-We will be offering Docker containers running JAMES from November 2021 onwards, and phase out the functionality described below.
+We will be offering Docker containers running JAMES from January 2022 onwards, and phase out the functionality described below.
 Work in progress is at <https://app.swaggerhub.com/apis/ArjanHuizing/JAMES/1.0>.